Task force details a better plan for redistricting

 As partisan redistricting and the elimination of voting protections dominate the news, the LWVWA and the Washington Redistricting Commission Reform Task Force continue their move toward a better plan.

-Tune in May 26 for the latest LWVWA Democracy Power-Up and learn about the solution proposed by democracy advocates detailed in “Putting People First,” a new report analyzing the results of an important survey conducted last fall.
+Tune in May 26 for the latest LWVWA Democracy Power-Up and learn about the solution proposed by democracy advocates detailed in “Building a People First Commission,” a new report analyzing the results of an important survey conducted last fall.

 Based on five years of study and analysis, the People First Commission would strengthen transparency, accountability, access and citizen engagement.
 California, Michigan and Colorado already have such commissions.